vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/3-configure-custom-specs.md

 # Create a Customization Specification for Photon Operating Systems

 Create a customization specification for the Photon Operating System, for use by the virtual machine images you deploy.
-You can use the customization specifications when you create cloud templates in Cloud Assembly.
+You can use the customization specifications when you create cloud templates in VMware Aria Automation Assembler.

 ## UI Procedure